Selection of the fittest or selection of the luckiest: the emergence of Goodhart's law in evolution: Traveling wave genotypic profiles

 Observe that $x \mapsto \Phi_s[g](x+v)$ is a concave function $\R\to \R$ by Lemma~\ref{lem:concave}.
 It is in particular continuous, therefore $g(0) = g(L) = 0$, using that $\pi$ is upper semi-continuous.
 Therefore, the above equation can be rewritten as

 Now we state the main result of this section, which is a more precise version of Theorem~\ref{thm:main}.
-We describe the fully-pulled ($\gamma\leq\gamma_c$) and semi-pulled ($\gamma>\gamma_c$) traveling wave solutions to~\eqref{eq: SdeterministicDynamic} as piecewise linear functions.
+We describe the fully pulled ($\gamma<\gamma_c$) and semipulled ($\gamma>\gamma_c$) traveling wave solutions to~\eqref{eq: SdeterministicDynamic} as piecewise linear functions.